brettshepherd/blocks/README.md

 	blocks.rePack()
 ```

-Note that repack is called when Blocks is first intialized.
+Note that repack is automatically called when Blocks is first intialized.
 To append elements, it's more efficient to use update().

 ### .update()